 The Statement of Activities shows the cost of program services and the charges for services and grants offsetting those services.
 Table 3 shows, for governmental activities, the total cost of services and the net cost of services.
 That is, it identifies the cost of these services supported by tax revenue and unrestricted state entitlements.
-An analysis of fiscal year 2021 is presented on the next page.
+An analysis of fiscal year 2022 is presented below.